willconant/neatjs/README.md

 #### keys(object) ####

-Return an array containing an objects property names (like Object.keys).
+Return an array containing an object's property names (like Object.keys).

 	var keys = keys(myObj);
 	each(keys, (key) {